mgblackwater/stevekinney.net/content/courses/testing/how-tests-work.md

 There is a catch of course; did your test pass because:

 - all of your assertions passed,
-- or because _none_ of them failed.
+- or because _none_ of them failed?

 All a test runner really does is run your code and keep track of every time an error is thrown.
 A failing test throws an error.
 So, the logic stands that if no error was thrown, then the test passed.

-For example, this tests passes:
+For example, this test passes:

 ```ts
 test('works with "test" as well', () => {